MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-building-an-application.md

 manager: "ghogen"
 ---
 # Walkthrough: Building an Application
 By completing this walkthrough, you'll become more familiar with several options that you can configure when you build applications with Visual Studio.
-You'll create a custom build configuration, hide certain warning messages, and increase build output information, among other tasks, for a sample application.
+You'll create a custom build configuration, hide certain warning messages, and increase build output information for a sample application.

  This topic contains the following sections: